ciopeidragos/Lottery/README.md

 4. You can start registering tickets using the reutrned unique id for your connection following the format: n:1,2,3,4,5,6 where n is the unique id and the enumeration 1,2,3,4,5,6 is your subset of numbers.

 CAVEAT: This is a POC and does not contain validations for inputed numbers, any type of auth/authz, persistence of the tickets and most probably it's not memory safe at this stage of developemnt.

+Update - 23:00 : created a basic client that read and prints after conexion to the server is established. - issues: a concurency issue at stdout, scanf takes control of the stdout fd and printf is not allowed to print response from server.